davidgiven/fluxengine-testdata/README.md

 no copyrightable data in them.
 If you find there is, please file a bug so I can remove it ASAP.

+The `bad` directory contains additional images which contain bad sectors, which are useful for robustness purposes.

 David Given
 dg@cowlark.com